Joe Doyle (rugby league, born 1912)

-Joe John Doyle (14 April 1912 – 13 November 1995) was an Australian rugby league player.
+Joe John Doyle (14 April 1912 – 13 November 1995) was an Australian rugby league footballer.

 Born in Pittsworth, Queensland, Doyle was a bricklayer by profession who competed in rugby league as a forward during the 1930s.
-He was playing in Toowoomba when he earned a Kangaroos call up for their 1933–34 tour of Great Britain, where he gained two international caps, besides Jim Gibbs in the second row against Great Britain at Headingley, then as a front rower for their one–off match against Wales at Wembley.
+He was playing in Toowoomba when he earned a Kangaroos call up for their 1933–34 tour of Great Britain, where he gained two international caps, besides Jim Gibbs in the second row against Great Britain at Headingley, then as a front rower for their one-off match against Wales at Wembley.
 His career also included a stint as a player–coach for Murwillumbah in the Tweed competition.

 Doyle, although considerably older, was a brother of the 1950s Australia lock Ian Doyle.